Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 In the best case scenario, you will not even be crossing the trail that you expect the deer to use.
 This is sometimes a tough one to accomplish, but at the very least avoid walking on the trail and avoid touching any brush or branches near the trail.
 Proper scent control will play a key role in not being detected by mature whitetails.

-3. How High Should a Deer Stand Be?
+3. How High Should a Tree Stand Be?

 A tree stand should be between 15 and 25 feet high.
 Any lower than 15 feet and you begin to lase the advantages of hunting from a tree stand like staying above a deer's line of sight.
 Any higher than 25 feet and you start to have major problems with your shot angle.
 The higher that you go, the smaller of a target you have at the deer's vital area.